MariahAdams/mongo-half-stack/README.md

 * To test, run `npm test`.

 ### How to use API
+* Create your own .env files with the .env.example files provided in the root of the project and the test folder.
+Enter the correct MongoDB URI.
+Port is currently set to 3000, you may update it to your port of choice.
 * Connect to server with `npm run start`.
 * Enter `http://localhost:3000` in your browser.
 * Our API saves two resources to MongoDB: Cakes and Pies.
 To see our data, click the links provided on the splash page.